Privacy Policy

 Depending on their purpose and function, we classify cookies into the following categories:

-- Technically necessary cookies, which are required to ensure the technical operation and basic functionality of our website.
-These types of cookies are used, for example, to retain your settings as you navigate the website; or they may ensure that important information is preserved throughout your session (e.g., login, shopping cart).
+• Technically necessary cookies that ensure the technical operation and basic functionality of our website.
+These types of cookies are used, for example, to retain your settings as you navigate the website; or they may ensure that important information is retained throughout your session (e.g., login, shopping cart).

-- Statistics cookies, which help us understand how visitors interact with our website by collecting and analyzing information anonymously.
-This provides us with valuable insights that enable us to optimize both the website and our products and services.
+• Statistics cookies, which help us understand how visitors interact with our website by collecting and analyzing information solely on an anonymous basis.
+This provides us with valuable insights that help us optimize both the website and our products and services.

-- Unclassified cookies are cookies that we are currently working with third-party cookie providers to classify.
+• Unclassified cookies are cookies that we are currently working with providers of individual cookies to classify.

 Depending on their storage duration, we also classify cookies as session cookies and persistent cookies.
 Session cookies store information that is used during your current browser session.
 These cookies are automatically deleted when you close your browser.
 No information is left on your device.
 Persistent cookies store information between visits to the website.
 Based on this information, you are recognized as a returning visitor on your next visit, and the website responds accordingly.
 The lifespan of a persistent cookie is determined by the cookie provider.

 The legal basis for the use of technically necessary cookies is our legitimate interest in the technically sound operation and smooth functionality of our website, in accordance with Article 6(1)(f) of the GDPR.
 Our website cannot function properly without these cookies.
 The use of statistical and marketing cookies requires your consent in accordance with Article 6(1)(a) of the GDPR.
-You may withdraw your consent to the use of cookies at any time with future effect in accordance with Article 7(3) of the GDPR.
+You may withdraw your consent to the use of cookies at any time with future effect, in accordance with Article 7(3) of the GDPR.
 Consent is voluntary.
-If consent is not given, there are no disadvantages.
+If you do not give your consent, there will be no adverse consequences.
 Further information about the cookies we actually use (in particular regarding their purpose and storage duration) can be found in this Privacy Policy and in the information about the cookies we use in our cookie banner.

 You can also configure your web browser to prevent cookies from being stored on your device altogether, or to prompt you each time to confirm whether you consent to the use of cookies.
 You can delete cookies at any time once they have been set.
 For detailed instructions on how to do this, please refer to your browser’s help section.

-Please note that disabling cookies altogether may result in limited functionality on our website.
+Please note that disabling cookies across the board may result in limited functionality on our website.

 On our website, we also use so-called local storage functions (also known as “local storage”).
-This involves storing data locally in your browser’s cache; this data remains there even after you close your browser—unless you clear the cache or it is session storage—and can still be accessed.
+This involves storing data locally in your browser’s cache; this data remains there even after you close your browser—unless you clear the cache or the data is stored in session storage—and can still be accessed.

 Third parties cannot access the data stored in local storage.
 If specific plugins or tools use local storage functions, this is described in the documentation for the respective plugin or tool.

-If you do not want plugins or tools to use local storage features, you can manage this in your browser settings.
+If you do not want plugins or tools to use local storage features, you can control this in your browser's settings.
 Please note that this may result in some functional limitations.

 Facebook Pixel